Bhumi-letscode/Myntra/README.md

 ## Myntra HackerRamp project

-Designing a mobile-friendly, minimalist frontend page inspired by Myntra, emphasizing Gen Z's authenticity, interactivity, and social engagement for growth.
+Designing a minimalist frontend page inspired by Myntra, emphasizing Gen Z's authenticity, interactivity, and social engagement for growth.

 ## Technologies we used